M-a-r-i-o-pixel/eazy-HASH/README.md

 # eazy HASH
-It was a pain in the ass to implement RIPEMD160,SHA3_384,SHA3_512,SHA3_256.Because they are not implemented in System.Cryptography from the dotnet framework.
+It was a little bit difficult to implement RIPEMD160,SHA3_384,SHA3_512,SHA3_256.Because they are not implemented in System.Cryptography from the dotnet framework.
 So i had to use the Bouncy Castle library which is not native to dotnet.

-Anyway,i implemented things myself but i think it is foolish to not use chatgpt and copilot.

-Anyway, i tried making the code as human and as readable as possible for everyone.Enjoy!

-PS(this is not a pretty app, but it does the job and is asynchronous)
+AI agents , as chat gpt and copilot were used to build this app.
+But i revised the code myself so it is working and it is readable by humans.